What is cross-site scripting?

 - Download a scanner which can check for vulnerabilities in a website’s code

 Protect yourself against a cross-site scripting attack

-In order to protect yourself from an XXS attack, it’s not enough to avoid untrusted websites.
+In order to protect yourself from an XSS attack, it’s not enough to avoid untrusted websites.
 To keep any infections from spreading onto your PC and doing untold damage to your machine or stealing your data, it’s good to have a top-rated antivirus installed, such as Avast Antivirus.